[AWS deployment and operation and maintenance] SaaS service SNS campaign tool | Pickles

 --Please tell us about your company's business

-Mr. Yamashita : Our company offers two marketing SaaS services: the SNS campaign tool "CanTsuku" and the diagnostic content creation tool "Diagnosis Cloud Yomitoru."
+Mr. Yamashita: Our company provides two marketing SaaS products: "CampTsuku," an SNS campaign tool, and "YomiToru," a diagnostic content creation tool.

-Tanaka : CanTsuku is a social media campaign tool whose strength lies in the fact that it can be used by a single marketer.
-It allows you to easily run giveaway campaigns such as "instant wins" on social media platforms such as X (formerly Twitter), Instagram, LINE, and TikTok.
-Yomitoru is a tool that allows you to create a variety of diagnostic content.
-It has been adopted by a variety of companies for the purposes of product promotion and conversion on e-commerce sites.
+Mr. Tanaka: CanTsuku is an SNS campaign tool whose strength lies in its ease of use, even for a single marketer.
+It allows you to easily run gift campaigns such as "instant win" on SNS platforms like X (formerly Twitter), Instagram, LINE, and TikTok.
+Yomitoru is a tool that allows you to create various diagnostic content.
+It has been adopted by various companies for product promotion and to increase conversions on e-commerce sites.
 Its strength lies in the fact that anyone can easily create diagnostic content using AI.

 Case Study Interview: Pickles